jtremback/cross-chain-validation/spec/valset-update-protocol.md

 With a standalone chains, light client depends on the Tendermint security model that is parameterized with the duration of the UNBONDING_PERIOD.
 Each block defines a start of the UNBONDING_PERIOD for the new validtor set defined by the committed block.
-In case of cross chain validation, validator set change on the mother change takes is committed at some time t that is equal to block.Time where the block is the block at which validator set changes has taken place.
+In case of cross chain validation, a validator set change on the mother change is committed at some time t that is equal to block.
+Time where the block is the block at which validator set changes has taken place.

 Compared to the standalone chain, in the case of cross chain validation, the validator set change is not effective at the commit time.
-The important scenario to consider is the case where a validator unbonds its stake and want to get its stake from the system.
+The important scenario to consider is the case where a validator unbonds its stake and wants to get its stake from the system.
 In the single chain case, this action is blocked for a duration of the unbonding period.
 During this time frame, any detectable misbehavior is slashable.
 Trust in the validator set is shortened by introducing trusted period that is shorter than the unbonding period.